-- · The parent must call the School by 9:30 am that the School is in session to report the student's absence. - · If a parent fails to call the school, school personnel will contact the parent to inform him/her of the student's absence.
+- · The parent must call the School by 9:30 am that the School is in session to report the student's absence. - · If a parent fails to call the school, school personnel will contact the parent by phone or email to inform him/her of the student's absence.